akash720/Facial-expression-recognition/README.md

 https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data

-This project  consists of two notebooks.
+This project consists of a single notebook which has the following:

-First is train.ipynb which consist of training our model on the given dataset.
+* Data pre-processing
+* Training model
+* Testing model and comparing results

-Second is predict.ipynb which consist of prediction or results of our model.
-I have also included a pre-trained model to compare my results.
+_I have included a pre-trained model to compare my results._

 ## Process for training
 - First, we import the dataset and initialize our **X_train, y_train, X_test, y_test** .